BIBSYSDEV/nva-language-js/README.md

-# nva-language-js
+# nva\-language\-js
 Javascript implementation of NVA (the Norwegian national research archive) language handling.

 Languages in NVA are represented by URIs, this module allows users to find the correct URI for a language and find a name string in a given language for each URI without dereferencing the URI.

-NVA-language also routes non-preferred representations to preferred representations.
+NVA\-language also routes non\-preferred representations to preferred representations.

 ## Using the library